-Cask strength Whisky is also non-chill filtered, a process which usually removes chemical compounds following maturation.
+Cask strength Whisky is also non-chill filtered, a process that usually removes chemical compounds following maturation.
 That's why cask strength Whisky can go a bit cloudy, which is perfectly natural, and why some people love it – it’s not missing anything.

 There's more Whisky in the bottle

-At the end of the day, it’s a case of personal preference and the most common use of water is to make a strong spirit more drinkable.
+At the end of the day, it’s a case of personal preference and the most common use of water is to make a strong Spirit more drinkable.
 However, a good compromise is to drop one small ice cube.

 However, Redbreast 12 is a rare Irish cask strength Whiskey, and you can also get cask strength Gin, Rum, Cognac and Bourbon.

 Did you have a chance to taste a Whisky bottled straight from the barrel?
+What's your verdict?